 Location: Toronto Ballroom

-Retailers can gain a competitive edge by leveraging AI and data for smarter forecasting and personalization, enhancing omnichannel experiences, emphasizing local sourcing, and offering value-driven loyalty and payment options.
-Streamlining technology and prioritizing trust, transparency, and sustainability further position retailers to thrive in a rapidly evolving market.
+Retailers can strengthen their competitive position by leveraging AI and data to improve forecasting and personalization, delivering seamless omnichannel experiences, embracing local sourcing, and offering value-driven loyalty and payment options.
+Streamlining technology while prioritizing trust, transparency, and sustainability will be critical to long-term success in a rapidly evolving market.

 Location: Toronto Ballroom